-By celebrating this awareness day with the 2019 theme "Equipping the Family: Having Critical Conversations", we as a community are once again saying that we want holy, healthy, and safe homes, free of pornography and other online threats that deprive the home of its role as a safe haven.
-To help marriages and families, each home will be given Covenant Eyes' newest book, Confident: Helping Parents Navigate Online Exposure.
-This book includes a seven-day text-to-opt-in program: The Equipped 7-Day Email Challenge.
+By celebrating this awareness day with the 2021 theme "Equipping the Family: Safety Through Connection", we as a community are once again saying that we want holy, healthy, and safe homes, free of pornography and other online threats that deprive the home of its role as a safe haven.
+To help marriages and families, each home will be given Covenant Eyes' newest book, Connected: How Strong Family Relationships Lead to Internet-Safe Kids.
+This book is free.
+Just go to www.covenanteyes.com/e-books/ and scroll down to Family Protection to find it.
+This book includes a seven-day text-to-opt-in program: The Safe Digital Family Challenge.
 This Challenge provides practical tips any caring adult can take to create safer digital environments for themselves and our young people.